FXFlare/Little-Houdini-Helpers/README.md

 ### Quickbook

 #### exec_quickbook(framerate, resolution, images_output_dir, video_output_dir, file_name)
-Write an jpg image sequence from flipbook to disk and converte this sequence to a mov file via ffmpeg.
+Write a jpg image sequence from flipbook to disk and convert this sequence to a mov file via ffmpeg.

 ```python
 import Quickbook